jbellsey/redux-model-utils/README.md

 let actionMap = {
     // each key in the map is converted into an action-creator of the same name
     addTodo: {
-        code:   'TODO_ADD',         // private to this module. consumers don't see this
         params: ['text'],           // parameters for the action creator reducer(state, action) {    // atomic reducer for this one action state.todos = [...state.todos, action.text];